Plastics Research Council

 Vision

-A world where every individual, educator, policymaker, and industry stakeholder is empowered by transparent, scientific facts to freely choose products-whether made from wood, paper, glass, plastic, tin, or other materials-fully understanding the environmental impact of their decisions.
+We are an independent, nonprofit research organization dedicated to a world where every individual, educator, policymaker, and industry stakeholder is empowered by transparent, scientific facts to freely choose products-whether made from wood, paper, glass, plastic, or other materials-fully understanding the environmental impact of their decisions.
 We envision sustainable choices that are accessible, informed, and respected, supporting both environmental stewardship and personal autonomy.

 Mission